From Abracadabra to Zombies | View All

 The Youngs make the appeal to the alkaline diet attractive by making many unfounded claims about bodies that are "too acidic."
 Such bodies, says Young, produce weight gain, water retention, high cholesterol, calcium stones, and tumors.
 These disorders, he claims, are life-saving mechanisms that the over-acidic body develops to fight off excessive acid.
 Again, this idea is purely fanciful and has no backing in the scientific literature.

 Gabe Mirkin, M.D., an expert on health, nutrition, and sports medicine, says: "If you hear someone say that your body is too acidic and you should use their product to make it more alkaline, you would be wise not to believe anything else the person tells you."
-He goes on the say:
+He goes on to say:

 Anyone who tells you that certain foods or supplements make your stomach or blood acidic does not understand nutrition.

 You should not believe that it matters whether foods are acidic or alkaline, because no foods change the acidity of anything in your body except your urine.
 Your stomach is so acidic that no food can change its acidity.
 Citrus fruits, vinegar, and vitamins such as ascorbic acid or folic acid do not change the acidity of your stomach or your bloodstream.
 An entire bottle of calcium pills or antacids would not change the acidity of your stomach for more than a few minutes.

 All foods that leave your stomach are acidic.
 Then they enter your intestines where secretions from your pancreas neutralize the stomach acids.
 So no matter what you eat, the food in the stomach is acidic and the food in the intestines is alkaline.

 You cannot change the acidity of any part of your body except your urine.
 Your bloodstream and organs control acidity in a very narrow range.
 Anything that changed acidity in your body would make you very sick and could even kill you.
 (Mirkin 2003)